About the Major:

 Journalism Institute for Media Diversity

-The Journalism Institute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
-JIMD awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.
+The Journalism Insitute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
+The Institute awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.